ksljivo1/todo-app/README.md

 # Todo App
 This project is a simple Todo application built with React.
 It allows users to manage their tasks by adding new ones, marking them as completed, and deleting them.
-The app also features tab navigation to filter tasks based on their status (All, Open, Completed), and it persists data in the browser's localStorage for a consistent user experience
+The app also features tab navigation to filter tasks based on their status (All, Open, Completed), and it persists data in the browser's localStorage for a consistent user experience.

 ## Features
 - Add tasks: Users can add new tasks via an input field.